slope-hassaan-ali/test-batch-localstack/README.md

 ---

-Startup LocalStack and then run the command within the file: *setup-stack.sh*
+Startup LocalStack and then run the commands within the file: *setup-stack.sh*

 Alternatively you can run the script directly by first making it an executable via: